10 Classic Children’s Books by Women Authors to Read Before You Die

 Mary Poppins, the first book in the series, was published in 1934 to instant success and launched a series starring the magical nanny as the central character.
 In it, she’s blown to Number 17 Cherry Tree Lane, London by the East wind, and becomes part of the Banks family’s household.

 There she takes charge of the children, changing their lives and that of their parents.
 The books, all illustrated by Mary Shepard, have been a mainstay of classic children’s literature from the time of their publication.
+And of course, there are the two film adaptations.
 Read more about the Mary Poppins series.

 . . . . . . . . . .